Do you see yourself as a hero/heroine or a victim?

 The reality is, as a woman of color, I grew up with little privilege and I grew up poor.
 Many times the color of my skin shut doors for me and it wasn’t easy.
 Despite these physical and mental challenges, we all can transform ourselves from seeing ourselves as victims to seeing ourselves as resilient heroes/heroines on the journey of life.
 A victim essentially exists in a story to make the hero look good.
 Usually, a victim does not grow, elevate, receive success, or transform their life at the end of the story.
 I no longer desired to live the victim legacy.

-We all play the victim role when things get hard and are in need of being rescued.
+According to Shakti Therapy & Healing Services, a holistic group practice in Los Angeles, CA, we all play the victim role when things get hard and are in need of being rescued.
 This is part of the human experience and the exchange of love and support.
 The victim role can be temporary and does not have to turn into a victim legacy of permanence that is passed down generations.
 Gather the strength to call out for help and transform your life back into the hero.

 No one can keep you down and force you to be a victim.
 When you see yourself as a victim, people around you will “either feel sorry for you or feel good about themselves while trying to rescue you” (Donald Miller).
 However, you play the biggest role in your story!
 Begin to own your story and transform it into the power you are by awakening the “Shakti” within you.